cyberark/secretless-broker/docs/deploy_to_kubernetes.md

 **As the admin super-user:**

-1. Provision protected resources
+1. Provision target services
-1. Configure protected resources for usage by application and add credentials to secret store
+1. Configure target services for usage by application and add credentials to secret store
 1. Configure Secretless to broker the connection to the target service using credentials from the secret store

 **As the application developer:**
-1. Configure application to connect to protected resource through interface exposed by Secretless
+1. Configure application to connect to target service through interface exposed by Secretless
 1. Deploy and run Secretless adjacent to the application

 ### Prerequisites